“Masgouf” has to be one of my favorite words! If you are wondering

 - Chop one of the tomatoes and add to the same pan, along with the parsley, tomato paste, vinegar, lemon juice, water, remaining salt and curry.
 Add cayenne pepper, if using.
 Stir until all the ingredients come together to form a nice, rich sauce.
 Simmer for approximately five minutes and set aside to cool.

 - Slice the remaining onion and tomato.
 Remove the fish from the refrigerator and smother with the tomato sauce.

 - Arrange the sliced tomatoes and onions on top of the sauce.
 I grilled the fish in a grill basket to achieve that classic smokey masgouf flavor, but you can also bake it in the oven.

-Traditionally masgouf is served with white rice, topped with the tangy tomato sauce.
+- Served with white rice, topped with the tangy tomato sauce.